hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter5.md

 “Truly.”
 Doyoung sighed.
 “Besides, partnership feels so much more… fulfilling, you know?”

-She remained quiet, trying to untangle all of it, her thoughts clouded by the scent of overripe plum and sweet tobacco.
-A deal with Doyoung.
-A warning in exchange for a challenge — unless I break my promise.
+She remained quiet, trying to untangle all of it, her thoughts clouded by the scent of overripe plum and sweet tobacco. _A deal with Doyoung.
+A warning in exchange for a challenge — unless I break my promise._

 “I can explain in due time,” he said evenly.
 “For now, your relationship with this person cannot be affected.”

-My relationship with this person… So it was somebody she knew.
-Is this a ploy?
+_My relationship with this person…_ So it was somebody she knew. _Is this a ploy?
 Surely there is no way he thinks I will accept these terms.
-Is he sowing doubt in my mind?
-All it took was the vague promise of information, and Irena would be left wondering which friendly face was about to look her in the eye as they stabbed her in the back, completely isolated.
+Is he sowing doubt in my mind?_ All it took was the vague promise of information, and Irena would be left wondering which friendly face was about to look her in the eye as they stabbed her in the back, completely isolated.

 “As I said, it is in both of our interests,” Doyoung pressed.

-He is insistent, Irena observed.
-Is he desperate?
-I could use that, maybe.
-“And what if I don’t keep my promise?”
+_He is insistent,_ Irena observed. _Is he desperate?
+I could_ _use that, maybe._ “And what if I don’t keep my promise?”

 “That’s your prerogative, I suppose.”

-The uncertainties associated with the deal nagged at her.
-A promise is but a breath of air on the breeze, August Roidac’s voice echoed in her mind.
-And trust is but a knife in your throat.
+The uncertainties associated with the deal nagged at her. _A promise is but a breath of air on the breeze,_ August Roidac’s voice echoed in her mind. _And trust is but a knife in your throat._

-If only she could talk to Istikbal… She could surmise the intent behind Doyoung’s words — or perhaps even circumvent the need for him, if the goddess could directly glimpse at his hand and lay them out for her, as she used to.
-What are you after, Istikbal..?
-“You must think me mad to even offer such a thing.
+If only she could talk to Istikbal… She could surmise the intent behind Doyoung’s words — or perhaps even circumvent the need for him, if the goddess could directly glimpse at his hand and lay them out for her, as she used to. _What are you after, Istikbal..?_ “You must think me mad to even offer such a thing.
 A challenge for a half-truth?”

-“A half-truth?”
+“A _half_\-truth?”

-“Lies and half-truths, the only currency one can deal in,” Irena quoted, almost surprised that the words rode her voice and not Roidac’s.
+“_Lies and half-truths, the only currency one can deal in,_” Irena quoted, almost surprised that the words rode her voice and not Roidac’s.

 “Let me sweeten the deal for you, then,” Doyoung said with a smile that told her he was in on the joke, the only sort of smile Doyoung seemed capable of.
 “And what could be sweeter than love?”